katalix/go-l2tp/README.md

     pseudowire = "ppp"
     pppd_args = "/home/bob/pppd.args"

+### kpppoed

+**kpppoed** is a PPPoE daemon for creating L2TPv2 Access Concentrator sessions in response to PPPoE requests.
+It spawns **kl2tpd** for L2TP protocol support.

+**kpppoed** uses a minimal configuration file format which calls out the interface to listen on for PPPoE packets, the list of PPPoE services to offer, and the IP address of the LNS to use for establishing L2TPv2 sessions.
+Here is an example configuration:

+    ac_name = "kpppoed-1.0"
+    interface_name = "eth0"
+    services = [ "myservice" ]
+    lns_ipaddr = "192.168.1.69:1701"

 ## Documentation

 The go-l2tp library and tools are documented using Go's documentation tool.
-A top-level description of the library can be viewed as follows:
+A top-level description of the various libraries can be viewed as follows:

     go doc l2tp
+    go doc pppoe
+    go doc config

-This top level document includes details of the configuration file format used by the library, as well as the main APIs the library exposes.
+This top level document provides a summary of the main APIs the library exposes.

 You can view documentation of a particular API or type like this:

     go doc l2tp.Context

-Finally, documentation of the **ql2tpd** command can be viewed like this:
+Finally, documentation of various commands like this:

     go doc cmd/ql2tpd

-and the documentation of the **kl2tpd** command can be viewed like this:

     go doc cmd/kl2tpd
+    go doc cmd/kpppoed

 ## Testing